bender-labs/wrap-statistics/README.md

 # Wrap statistics

-This project watch for Tezos, Ethereum and IPFS to build statistics about the $WRAP protocol.
+This project watches for Tezos, Ethereum and IPFS to build statistics about the $WRAP protocol.

 It watches :
-- ERC20/ERC721 locks on Ethereum side
+- ERC20/ERC721 locks and unlocks on Ethereum side
 - Quorum configuration
 - Quorum signers activity on IPFS
-- FA2 Tokens minting on Tezos side
+- FA2 Tokens minting and unminting on Tezos side

 # Build and run